Brian Nichols

-Brian Gene Nichols (born December 10, 1971) is a rapist and murderer known for his escape and killing spree in the Fulton County Courthouse in Atlanta, Georgia, on March 11, 2005.
-Nichols was on trial for rape when he escaped custody and murdered the judge presiding over his trial, a court reporter, a Fulton County Sheriff's deputy, and later an ICE special agent.
+Brian Gene Nichols (born December 10, 1971) is a convicted murderer and convicted rapist known for his escape and killing spree in the Fulton County Courthouse in Atlanta, Georgia, on March 11, 2005.
+Nichols was on trial for rape when he escaped custody and murdered Rowland Barnes, the judge presiding over his trial; a court reporter; a Fulton County Sheriff's deputy; and later, an ICE special agent.
 Twenty-six hours after a large-scale manhunt was launched in the metropolitan Atlanta area, Nichols was taken into custody.
-The prosecution charged him with committing 54 crimes during the escape; he was found guilty on all counts on November 7, 2008 and was subsequently sentenced to life in prison.
+The prosecution charged him with committing 54 crimes during the escape; he was found guilty on all counts on November 7, 2008, and was subsequently sentenced to life in prison.

 Early life

-Nichols grew up in a middle class household in Baltimore, Maryland, and attended Cardinal Gibbons School.
+Nichols grew up in a middle-class household in Baltimore, Maryland, and attended Cardinal Gibbons School.

 He later attended Kutztown University of Pennsylvania in Kutztown, Pennsylvania, from 1989 to 1990, where he played football and was known for having a "knack for trouble".
 Nichols dropped out of college and moved to Georgia in 1995, where he worked for Hewlett-Packard and UPS.

 Nichols was arrested on multiple charges for the rape, kidnapping, and assault of a former girlfriend after discovering that she was dating a minister from the church that they both attended.
 The first attempt at a trial ended with a mistrial and a hung jury.
 While awaiting a second trial, friends and family members of Nichols expressed concern that he would attempt to escape, having tried to formulate an escape plan with a friend.

 Shootings and escape

-On March 11, 2005, Nichols overpowered Sheriff Deputy Cynthia Hall while changing clothes at the Fulton County Courthouse.
+On March 11, 2005, Nichols overpowered Sheriff's Deputy Cynthia Hall while changing clothes at the Fulton County Courthouse.
 He stole her Glock service pistol and beat her into a coma.
 Nichols had previously attempted to sneak "shanks" into the courtroom via his shoes.
-Nichols changed into civilian clothes originally intended for use during the trial and entered the courthouse and the chambers of Judge Rowland Barnes.
+Nichols changed into civilian clothes originally intended for use during the trial.